-Santa Rosa, New Mexico, known as the “City of Natural Lakes,” is called thus due the many natural lakes and streams of the area.
-Situated where the Great Plains rise up to meet the Rocky Mountains, lies this startling oasis, amid the red mesas of the flat lands.
+Santa Rosa, New Mexico, known as the “City of Natural Lakes,” is called thus due to the area’s many natural lakes and streams.
+Situated where the Great Plains rise to meet the Rocky Mountains lies this startling oasis amid the red mesas of the flatlands.

-Founded in 1865, the town began as nothing more than a large Spanish Rancho, and was called Aqua Negro Chiquita.
-Sometime around 1890, it took a new name honoring a chapel built by Don Celso Baco who named it for his wife and Saint Rose of Lima, the first canonized Saint of the “New World.”
-Guadalupe County was created by the territorial legislature in 1891 with Puerto de Luna as the county seat.
-Santa Rosa remained a minor community until the Chicago, Rock Island & Pacific Railroad steamed into town in 1901, then became an important transportation hub of the area.
+In 1865, the town began as nothing more than a large Spanish Rancho and was called Aqua Negro Chiquita.
+Around 1890, it took a new name honoring a chapel built by Don Celso Baco, who named it for his wife and Saint Rose of Lima, the first canonized Saint of the “New World.”
+Guadalupe County was created by the territorial legislature in 1891, with Puerto de Luna as the county seat.
+Santa Rosa remained a minor community until the Chicago, Rock Island & Pacific Railroad steamed into town in 1901, then became an important transportation hub.
 Just two years later, Santa Rosa became the Guadalupe County seat.

-The old road ran into town past the 81-foot-deep Blue Hole and Park Lake, a motorist campground and source of water during the Depression.
-Scenes in Rudolfo Anaya’s award-winning novel, Bless Me, and John Steinbeck’s, Grapes of Wrath, took place on Route 66 at the Pecos River Bridge.
+The old road ran into town past the 81-foot-deep Blue Hole and Park Lake, a motorist campground and water source during the Depression.
+Scenes in Rudolfo Anaya’s award-winning novel, Bless Me and John Steinbeck’s Grapes of Wrath took place on Route 66 at the Pecos River Bridge.

 In 1935 Phillip Craig and Floyd Shaw built the Club Café with the smiling, satisfied face of the Fat Man.
-For more than fifty years, thousands of hungry Route 66 travelers would stop to enjoy a tasty home cooked meal.
+For over 50 years, thousands of hungry Route 66 travelers would stop to enjoy a tasty home-cooked meal.
 The logo of the Fat Man soon became synonymous with Route 66 in Santa Rosa.

 In 1940, when Steinbeck’s epic novel, Grapes of Wrath, was made into a movie, director John Ford used Santa Rosa for the memorable train scene, where Tom Joad (Henry Fonda) watches a freight train steam over the Pecos River railroad bridge, into the sunset.

-In 1972, I-40 opened through Santa Rosa, and though the city remained a busy off-ramp, many of the vintage Route 66 businesses began to die.
-However, others continued to serve the exiting travelers of I-40, including the Club Café that survived for almost another twenty years.
-Finally, it too, served its last meal in 1991.
+In 1972, I-40 opened through Santa Rosa, and though the city remained a busy off-ramp, many vintage Route 66 businesses began to die.
+However, others continued to serve the exiting travelers of I-40, including the Club Café that survived for almost another 20 years.
+Finally, it too served its last meal in 1991.
 The Club Cafe stood vacant and soon fell into disrepair with the passing of the years.

 Joseph and Christina Campos, who own Joseph’s Bar and Grill down the road on Route 66, purchased the building with plans to reopen the Club Café.
-Unfortunately, the building was too far-gone to resurrect, and in October of 2015 the building was demolished.
-However, they did resurrect the Fat Man, bringing him home to Joseph’s Bar and Grill, saving the famous “Fat Man” icon.
+Unfortunately, the building was too far gone to resurrect, and in October 2015, the building was demolished.
+However, they resurrected the Fat Man, bringing him home to Joseph’s Bar and Grill, and saving the famous “Fat Man” icon.

 Today, there are plenty of signs of the good ole’ days of Route 66 through Santa Rosa.
 Look for “billboards” painted on huge roadside boulders and the still-grinning faces of Fat Man billboards before you enter the town.
 A particularly scenic stretch of Route 66 parallels Interstate 40 and can be accessed from the three exits east of the city.
-Once you enter Santa Rosa, you can see the Comet Drive In, Silver Moon, Sun and Sand, and the La Loma Motel.
-If you’re traveling at night, the neon lights will thrill your Route 66 sensibilities.
+Once you enter Santa Rosa, you can see the Comet Drive-In, Silver Moon, Sun and Sand, and the La Loma Motel.
+The neon lights will thrill your Route 66 sensibilities if you’re traveling at night.
 While in Santa Rosa, another “must stop” is the Santa Rosa Auto Museum.

-Here, you will need to make a choice as to which alignment you will take westward to Albuquerque.
+Here, you will need to choose which alignment you will take westward.
 Both alignments are a delight as you pass by numerous vintage peeks of the Mother Road, historic places, ghost towns, and beautiful views.